Hamunii/ToiletLeechIsReal/AssetSources/Blender.md

 > [!TIP]
 > Don't press random keys, as Blender has a lot of keyboard shortcuts and you might have no idea what you just did or how to undo it.
 That said, keyboard shortcuts can speed up your workflow by a lot, and you can use this [Blender Shortcuts Cheat Sheet](https://docs.google.com/document/d/1zPBgZAdftWa6WVa7UIFUqW_7EcqOYE0X743RqFuJL3o/edit?pli=1#heading=h.ftqi9ub1gec3) by Blender Guru, which can be useful.

-If you have absolutely no experience with Blender, the 4 first parts of this series will be relevant.
+If you have absolutely no experience with Blender, the 5 first parts of this series will be relevant.
 [Blender 4.0 Beginner Donut Tutorial](https://www.youtube.com/playlist?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) (playlist) - Blender Guru
 - [Part 1: Introduction](https://youtu.be/B0J27sf9N1Y?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) - Introduces the very basics of Blender
 - [Part 2: Basic Modeling](https://youtu.be/tBpnKTAc5Eo?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) - Self-explanatory (Learn to model a Donut)
 - [Part 3: Modeling the Icing](https://youtu.be/AqJx5TJyhes?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z&t=42) - introduces more advanced modeling techniques (Detailing)
 - [Part 4: Sculpting](https://youtu.be/--GVNZnSROc?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) - Sculpting can be especially useful when modeling organic things
+- [Part 5: Shading](https://youtu.be/fsLO1F5x7yM?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z) - Materials, texturing, UV unwrapping

 ### Modeling